Abigail Strubel, MA, LCSW, CASAC

 Similarly, before the development of antibiotic therapy for tuberculosis, sanatoriums addressed the worldwide pandemic with sunlight.
 Doctors noted that patients who lay in the morning sun gained more weight and went home sooner.
 This became standard practice around the world:

-- And in the early years of the 20th century, my grandmother’s parents ran a tuberculosis sanatorium in the beautiful small town of Otwock, Poland.
-The air was clear, the climate was sunny, and the patients—when they weren’t eating one of their eight daily meals—spent their time lying quietly in the sun, well bundled up in autumn and winter.
+- In the early years of the 20th century, my great-grandparents ran a tuberculosis sanatorium in the beautiful town of Otwock, Poland.
+The air was clear, the climate was sunny, and the patients — when they weren’t eating one of their eight daily meals — spent their time lying quietly in the sun, well bundled up in autumn and winter.
+Bundling up outdoors in fall and winter, when UV levels from skylight are lower than in spring and summer, again imputing mood-energy enhancement mediated by visible light.

 What Nightingale observed more than a century ago, modern science has now proven.
-Sunlight can reset a person’s circadian rhythms, enabling a healthier sleep-wake cycle and better healing.
+Sunlight reaching the eyes can reset a person’s circadian rhythms, enabling a healthier sleep-wake cycle and better healing.
 And it can be deployed strategically to treat mood disorders in particular.
-Don’t take my word for it—here’s some more recent evidence:
+Don’t take my word for it — here’s some more recent evidence:

-- Pioneering chronotherapist Francesco Benedetti and his colleagues found that patients suffering from bipolar depression who were placed in rooms with an eastern exposure recovered almost four days faster than patients whose rooms had a western exposure.
-Similarly, another study found that patients admitted to two hospitals for depression—one with sunny rooms, one with darker rooms—stayed approximately three days less if they were in the sunnier rooms.
+- Pioneering chronotherapist Francesco Benedetti and his colleagues found that patients suffering from bipolar depression who were placed in rooms with an eastern exposure with earlier morning sunlight recovered almost four days faster than patients whose rooms had a western exposure.
+Similarly, another study found that patients admitted to two hospitals for depression — one with sunny rooms, one with darker rooms — stayed approximately three days less if they were in the sunnier rooms.

 - A review of hospital admissions in Egypt, a country with year-round sunshine and a fairly stable climate, showed more admissions for depression in December, and more admissions for mania in June.
 In contrast, schizophrenia admissions did not vary by season.
 This is consistent with a large body of research that suggests that bipolar disorder is a circadian rhythm disorder.